-French-born Guyanese/Danish new media artist Tabita Rezaire challenges the colonial power structures of the web through her digital healing activism.
-She opened her first solo exhibition "Exotic Trade" at Goodman Gallery last month to positive critical reception.
-Through video installations and digital prints, her exhibition responds to a perceived need to reconnect body, ‘womb-mind’ and spirit to heal the ‘oppressive colonial hierarchies of knowledge systems which define the dominant narratives of our time’.
-Here, she breaks down key symbols in her work and how she hopes to further her digital healing activism.
+French-born Guyanese/Danish new media artist Tabita Rezaire is a force challenging the colonial power structures of the web through her digital healing activism.
+She recently unveiled her first solo exhibition, "Exotic Trade," at Goodman Gallery last month, receiving positive critical acclaim.
+Through mesmerizing video installations and captivating digital prints, her exhibition serves as a response to what she perceives as the urgent need to reconnect the body, the 'womb-mind,' and the spirit to heal the 'oppressive colonial hierarchies of knowledge systems that define the dominant narratives of our time.'
+Here, she delves into the essential symbols in her work and her aspirations to advance her digital healing activism.

-"Exotic Trade" is showcasing at Goodman Gallery Johannesburg till 17 May.
+"Exotic Trade" is on display at Goodman Gallery Johannesburg until May 17th.

 You featured your dad in the video "Premium Connect".
 Tell us more about how this came about.